docker/docs/compose/compose-file/index.md

 > **Notes:**
 >
-> If you're using the [version 2 or above file format](compose-versioning.md#version-2), the externally-created  containers must be connected to at least one of the same networks as the service which is linking to them.
+> If you're using the [version 2 or above file format](compose-versioning.md#version-2), the externally-created  containers must be connected to at least one of the same networks as the service that is linking to them.
 [Links](compose-file-v2#links) are a legacy option.
 We recommend using [networks](#networks) instead.
 >